orincoh/YOLOS_LoRA_Project/README.md

 ## Dataset

-- The dataset used in this project is COCO 2017, accessed through Hugging Face Datasets (`detection-datasets/coco`).
+- The dataset used in this project is COCO Validation 2017, accessed through Hugging Face Datasets (`detection-datasets/coco`).
 - The dataset underwent preprocessing using the YOLOS image processor to ensure compatibility with the model.
 - A subset of 2,000 training images and 900 test images was selected for experimentation.